excellalabs/docker-workshop-2/README.2.md

 1. Check the status of the updates with `kubectl describe deploy docker-hello-api`

-1. Check the status of the updates with `kubectl

 1. Clean up, `kubectl delete deploy/hello`

 ## Kubernetes Deployments